jaldhar/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Round 2, Day 74: October 3, 2017

+**Today's Progress**: Giving up on Hackintosh; Editor

+**Thoughts**:

+I spent reinstalling the Hackintosh and all the apps, my backed up files etc. and by the end I didn't have the energy to continue with swift.
+Reading some articles on [Hacker News](https://news.ycombinator.com/) about editor data structures got me interested in the topic.
+Perhaps I shall have a go at writing one of my own.

+**Links to work:**

 ## Round 2, Day 73: October 2, 2017

 **Today's Progress**: Hackintosh disaster continues